 Positive Psychology is a framework for understanding happiness in everyday life.
-The history of Positive Psychology has roots tracing back to the early 1900s, in an address to the American Psychological Association where William James challenged his peers to question why some people live fully engaged lives and others don’t.
+The history of Positive Psychology has its roots tracing back to the early 1900s, in an address to the American Psychological Association where William James challenged his peers to question why some people live fully engaged lives and others don’t.

-However, it wasn’t until 1998 that Positive Psychology became a scientific area of study.
+However, it wasn’t until 1998 that Positive Psychology became an actual scientific area of study.
 Now considered the founding father of positive psychology, Martin Seligman clearly drew a line between the disease model of early psychologists and the positive model we understand today.
 For years, traditional psychology had further studied the human psyche and classified groups of behaviors and attitudes into illnesses, diseases, or disorders.

 Unlike traditional psychology, Positive Psychology shifted the focus to “what works” “what can work better” instead of “what goes wrong” or “what’s broken.”
 Christopher Peterson, a co-author with Seligman and professor at the University of Michigan, defined three pillars of Positive Psychology as

 - Optimism for the future.

 I also created a video that is related to these 3 main pillars and why we chose it to be part of our curriculum.
 As coaches, I believe that our purpose is to become change-makers for the people around us.
 We have the responsibility to bring about change and also to aid people in their journey through change.

 There is a lot of fear and resistance surrounding change but as coaches, we know that true growth only happens when change is welcomed.
 The 3 pillars of positive psychology help not just our clients but also us to be content with our past, be happy with the present, and to also be optimistic for the future.